 The facilities in which we store our inventory in Virginia, North Carolina, Georgia and California are critical to our success.
 Our corporate and divisional headquarters, which house our administration, sourcing, sales, finance, merchandising, customer service and logistics functions for our imported and domestic products are located in Virginia, North Carolina and California.
+Additionally, our primary showrooms are located in North Carolina.

 Our domestic upholstery manufacturing facilities are located in Virginia, North Carolina and California.
-Furniture manufacturing creates large amounts of highly flammable wood dust and utilizes other highly flammable materials such as varnishes and solvents in its manufacturing processes and is therefore subject to the risk of losses arising from explosions and fires.
+Furniture manufacturing creates large amounts of highly flammable wood dust and may utilize other highly flammable materials such as varnishes and solvents in its manufacturing processes and is therefore subject to the risk of losses arising from explosions and fires.
 Additionally, our domestic operations could be negatively affected by public health events, such as the COVID-19 pandemic.
 Any disruption affecting our domestic facilities, for even a relatively short period of time, could adversely affect our ability to ship our furniture products and disrupt our business, which could adversely affect our sales, earnings, financial condition and liquidity.